 You need to sign up for a day to drop off consignment.
 Come by anytime during the hours stated on your sign up selection.
 Use the link below to sign up.
 Thanks!

 In season is best but we take everything.

 When consigning any clothing, whether it is for you or the kids, think about what you are currently shopping for.
 You will get the most from your visit by bringing in seasonally appropriate clothing.
-We accept consignments for any season, however clothing that we put on the floor is seasonally appropriate.
+We consign for winter all year long but whatever the season, we consign more for the current climates then for stock.

 Are the clothes washed?

 Yes.
 We ask that all clothing be freshly laundered before it is brought into the store.
 We check everything before putting it out and wash anything that we feel doesn’t meet out standards.